 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 Fluoride is added to your water by the City of Saratoga Springs before it is delivered to us.
-The customers served by the Home Depot Plaza and Floral Estates receive this fluoridated water.
+The customers served by the Home Depot Plaza receive this fluoridated water.
 Those that get their water from the WWSA do not receive fluoridated water.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
-To ensure that the fluoride supplement in your water provides optimal dental protection, the City of Saratoga Springs monitors fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l.
-During 2014 monitoring showed that fluoride levels in your water were within 0.2 mg/l of the target level for 97% of the time.
+To ensure that the fluoride supplement in your water provides optimal dental protection, the City of Saratoga Springs monitors fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l with a range of 0.6 to 0.8 mg/l.
+During 2017 monitoring showed that fluoride levels in your water were within 0.2 mg/l of the target level for 97% of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.